rainkinz/hotwired_ats/README.md

 # Hotwired ATS

-This is just my version of the code written in the excellent tutorial found here: https://book.hotwiringrails.com
+This is just my version of the code written in the excellent tutorial [Hotwiring Rails](https://book.hotwiringrails.com)

 ## Differences